cci-web-science-security/web-science/HW/HW1.md

 Show that the program works on 3 different URIs, one of which must be https://www.cs.odu.edu/~mweigle/courses/cs532/pdfs.html, which contains 8 links to PDFs.
 * Many faculty members have a list of their publications in PDF form on their webpages.
 You can discover ODU CS faculty webpages is through the [Research](https://odu.edu/compsci/research) page on the CS homepage.
 Click on a faculty member's name and that will take you to their ODU directory page.
 Most of us have another link on that page that goes to our homepages where you can then find a list of publications that will often link to PDFs.
-* Also, there are a set of pages linked on our [CS 432/532 Syllabus](syllabus.md) that say "pdf available".
+* Also, there are a set of pages linked on the [Syllabus](syllabus.md) that say "pdf available".
 If you follow some of those links, you'll likely find a page that links to at least one PDF.

 You will likely want to use the BeautifulSoup Python library for this question.
 You may need to run ``pip3 install beautifulsoup4`` before you can use BeautifulSoup.